ghostcap-gaming/SAUB-CS2-Server-Automatic-Update-Bot/README.md

 Once configured, you simply leave the bot running.
 It will periodically check every 5 minutes for Counter Strike 2 updates and perform restarts as needed.

+## Known Issues
+- The initial check is very lenient for now while testing so it wont stop the bot from running if it can't access an API.

 ## Support

 This bot is still a work in progress.
 Please open an issue if you find a bug.
 I'm open to contributions on the project but only to enhance existing features or updates as I want to keep it simple for people to use.